 Protecting Your Future After The Loss Of A Family Member

 We have an excellent team of experts available for immediate evaluation and analysis of your case to make sure that all physical evidence and eyewitness testimony is preserved.
-Our private investigators will promptly research and interview all witnesses and potential defendants and wrongdoers to preserve your rights against every person, company or government entity that might be responsible for your loss.
+Our private investigators will promptly research and interview all witnesses, potential defendants, and wrongdoers to preserve your rights against every person, company, or government entity responsible for your loss.

-If you suspect that a death in your family was caused by another person, you should not delay in discussing a possible case.
-You only have a limited amount of time to file a claim under California law.
+If you suspect that another person caused a death in your family, you should not delay in discussing a possible case.
+You only have limited time to file a claim under California law.